Divorce Lawyer in Austin

 Another acceptable reason for divorce isn’t necessarily a voluntary act.
 However, you can file for a fault-based divorce if your spouse was in a private or state mental hospital for at least three years, and adjustment is unlikely, or relapse is probable if an adjustment occurs due to the nature and degree of their mental disorder.

-State Laws Related to Property Division
+Texas Family Laws Related to Property Division

 Since Texas is a community property state, spouses own community property equally.
 However, that doesn’t mean a judge will split equally owned assets down the middle.
 According to the Texas Family Code, the courts must divide community property in a right and just manner.